Il Facchino

 Il Facchino (Il Facchino, The Porter) is one of the talking statues of Rome.
-Like the other five "talking statues", pasquinades - irreverent satires poking fun at public figures - were posted beside Il Facchino in the 14th and 15th centuries.
+Like the other five "talking statues", pasquinades - irreverent satires poking fun at public figures - were posted beside Il Facchino.

 Il Facchino was originally sited on the via del Corso, on the main facade of the Palazzo De Carolis Simonetti, near the piazza Venezia.
 In 1874, it was moved to its current position, to the side of the same building, now the Banco di Roma, on the Via Lata.